King-Chavez-Parks Future Faculty Fellowship Program

 Conditions of the Award

 Master’s KCP Future Faculty Fellows agree to pursue and obtain a master’s degree within four (4) years of receiving this fellowship award.
-Fellows must either pursue a doctoral degree at a post-secondary educational institution within one (1) year after attaining their master’s degree or begin a teaching or administrative career in a 2 or 4 year post-secondary institution and continue this employment for a minimum of three (3) years.
+As an extension to the service obligation deadline fellows must either pursue a doctoral degree at a post-secondary educational institution within one (1) year after attaining their master’s degree or begin a teaching or administrative career in a 2 or 4 year post-secondary institution and continue this employment for a minimum of three (3) years.

 Doctoral KCP Future Faculty Fellows agree to pursue and obtain a doctoral degree within eight (8) years of beginning doctoral study.
 Fellows must begin a teaching or administrative career at a post-secondary educational institution within one (1) year after attaining their doctoral degree, and remain in employment at a post-secondary institution for a period of not less than three (3) years.